Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 ![lab4 noise margin output](https://user-images.githubusercontent.com/90343497/132997110-93580c48-60fc-4219-bd5c-037bff2279a3.png)
-To calculate the noise margin: left click on the pmos slope then in the terminal two values will be displayed x0 and y0 where x0=Vil and y0=Voh left click on the nmos slope then in the terminal again two values will be displayed x0 and y0 where x0=Vih and y0=Vol
+To calculate the noise margin: left click on the pmos slope then in the terminal two values will be displayed x0 and y0 where x0=Vil and y0=Voh left click on the nmos slope then in the terminal again two values will be displayed x1 and y1 where x1=Vih and y1=Vol To get Noise Margin High(Nmh) subtract y0 and x1
+To get Noise Margin low(Nml) subtract x0 and y1
 Day5:
 Power supply variation is one of the parameter that define the CMOS inverter Robustness. power supply variations:In this we will check for the different power supplies how is the CMOS inverter is behaving.